 This deals with Mary’s imprisonment and execution in England, and James’s reign in Scotland, until he also became King of England in 1603.
 It is was published by the Book Guild on 27 February 2014.

-Now retired, Robert Stedall spent his professional career as a chartered accountant and finance director.
+Before retirement, Robert Stedall spent his professional career as a chartered accountant and finance director.
 He was educated at Marlborough College and graduated from McGill University in Montreal.
-He is a Past Master of the Ironmongers’ Livery Company.
 He is a keen gardener, sailor and occasional poet.